 If you need to take out a personal loan or apply for a credit card, it’s a good idea to check your credit report.
 This will tell you what your credit score is.
 A good credit score shows you’re a responsible borrower – so you’re more likely to get approved.

-Before applying for credit, it can be a good idea to check your credit report.
-When you apply for a loan or credit card, lenders will look at your report to help understand your credit history and how you manage debt.
+Your credit report, or credit file, is an important part in any loan or credit approval process.
+When you apply for a credit product, such as a loan, mortgage or credit card, lenders will look at your report to understand your credit history and how you manage debt.

-What information is held on a credit file?
+What information is on a credit report?

 - Any existing credit such as credit card accounts, overdrafts and loans

 - The amount of debt borrowed and currently owed

 - Service agreements such as monthly payments like insurance or mobile phone contracts